visioncortex/ShapeSense/README.md

 The first stage of the pipeline is to obtain and process the paths (curves) representing the existing outline of the shape.

-[Vision Cortex's library](https://github.com/visioncortex/visioncortex) provides the necessary utilities to extract raw paths from an image.
+[Vision Cortex's core library](https://github.com/visioncortex/visioncortex) provides the necessary utilities to extract raw paths from an image.

 ![Path segments after preprocessing](images/simple/ellipse_preprocessed_process.png) Yellow pixels denote the identified outline of the shape after simplification.